mistersourcerer/blog/_posts/en/2017-03-20-the-polite-code-reviewer.md

 what could I do to make them better.
 Then I discovered,
 much to my surprise,
-that the "difference" in this case is actually a good thing.
+that the "difference" in this case was actually a good thing.

 I'll try to break down into steps the thought process that make me review code